avabellaw/my-recipe/readme.md

 ### Project Goals

-The goal is to create a website where users can search recipies and share their own.
+The goal is to create a website where users can search for recipes and share their own.
-A main feature is that users are able to use existing recipes as a template that they are able to modify to their liking.
+A main feature is that users can use existing recipes as a template that they can modify to their liking.

 ### User Stories

 **As a first-time and recurring user**
 1. I want to be able to easily search recipes with filters.
-2. I want to be able to create my own recipes.
+2. I want to be able to create my recipes.
-3. I want to view all of my own recipes.
+3. I want to view all of my recipes.
 4. I want to use other user's recipes as a template.
 5. I want to be able to save/unsave recipes.
 6. I want to view my saved recipes.